Author: Canidium PR

 Pay Generous Achievement Bonuses Early

-Paying bonuses early may seem counter-intuitive because, due to the economic environment, most companies are looking into cost-cutting mechanisms to maintain financial stability and profitability.
-However, because of the economic slow-down, many reps are unlikely to sandbag going into the early part of 2021.
+Paying bonuses early may seem counter-intuitive because, due to the economic environment, some companies are looking into cost-cutting mechanisms to maintain financial stability and profitability.
+However, because of the economic slow-down, many reps are unlikely to sandbag going into the early part of 2023.
 They are more likely to close their deals now to avoid layoffs and to maintain healthy paychecks.
-Paying generous bonuses to over-achievers early in 2021 may be a great way to motivate reps and prevent sales pipelines from drying up.
-Then, deeper into 2021, closely monitor commission expenses and work towards normalizing bonus payouts as the economy recovers.
+Paying generous bonuses to over-achievers early in 2023 may be a great way to motivate reps and prevent sales pipelines from drying up.
+Then, deeper into 2023 closely monitor commission expenses and work towards normalizing bonus payouts as the economy recovers.

 Make Room for Mid-Year Comp Plan Changes